-IF there is not a waiting list for meals, the time frame is usually within a three week period.
+If there is not a waiting list for meals, the time frame is usually within three weeks.

 There are two options for meals.
-For those with many doctors’ appointment, we deliver frozen meals on a designated day, once per week.
+For those with many doctors’ appointments, we deliver frozen meals on a designated day, once per week.

 All others receive a hot meal, Monday through Friday.

-There are special meals for diabetics for those receiving hot meals, diabetics are served a therapeutic dessert.
+There are special meals for diabetics and those receiving hot meals are served a therapeutic dessert.

 No, you may also call the Lumpkin County 911 Center for non-emergencies.
 The number is 706-864-3633.

 You can make a police report any time.
 You may either come to the Sheriff’s Office, or we can respond to you.

 You can make a police report over the phone if it is not a complex issue.
 The officer will advise you when he/she discusses the nature of the report.

 No, you can report someone missing at any time if you are concerned.

 Yes!
 If it is not of an emergency nature, you can call the non-emergency number at 706-864-3633.